Meet the 2022-23 Faculty

 Calla has danced professionally with City Gate Dance Theater, Ballet Southeast, and most recently, with The Esthete Collective in their 2022 show Wake.
 In college, Calla performed with the KSU Dance Company in works by Christine Welker, McCree O’Kelley, Martha Goodman, and Dr. Ivan Pulinkala.

-Growing up in Middle Georgia, Calla trained with several dance studios in the area including the Academy of Dance in Warner Robins, Georgia, International City School of Ballet in Warner Robins, Georgia (now located in Smyrna), and the Madison Studio of Dance Education in Macon, Georgia.
+Growing up in Middle Georgia, Calla trained with several dance studios in the area including Academy of Dance in Warner Robins, Georgia, International City School of Ballet in Warner Robins, Georgia (now located in Smyrna), and the Madison Studio of Dance Education in Macon, Georgia.
 Calla also trained for six consecutive summers at the Joffrey South Summer Intensive hosted by the Joffrey Ballet in Milledgeville, Georgia.
 Here, she studied with such instructors as Valerie Madonia, Olivier Wecxsteen, and Elizabeth Parkinson.

 Aside from performing and teaching, Calla also enjoys working in arts administration and organization.
 In college, Calla was a member of both Nu Delta Alpha and the National Honor Society for Dance Arts at KSU.
 She had the privilege of serving as a student leader in both organizations, being elected Historian for Nu Delta Alpha her junior year and President of the National Honor Society for Dance Arts her senior year.